johnmatthiggins/commit-date-changer/README.md

 # Git Commit Date Changer

-Did you submit your homework to gitlab after the deadline and are trying to convince your professor you're not a lazy student!
+Did you submit your homework to GitLab after the deadline and are trying to convince your professor you're not a lazy student!
 Well look no further.
 This is the tool for you!

 With the Git Commit Date Changer, you can make it look like you were actually working on your